IuliiaKonovalova/school_app/README.md

   ![Login page error field](documentation/features/login_page/login_page_error.png)

-Under the fields, there is a button "Sign in", which leads to the schedule page.
+Under the fields, there is a button "Sign in" which leads to the schedule page.

   ![Login page sign in button](documentation/features/login_page/login_page_button.png)

-Under this button there is a button "Forgot password?", which leads to the forgot password page.
+Under this button, there is a button "Forgot password?", which leads to the forgot password page.

   ![Login page forgot password button](documentation/features/login_page/login_page_forgot_password.png)